Nooshi Dadgostar: Political career

 She served as deputy chairperson of the Young Left and a member of the municipal council of Botkyrka.

 She was elected to the Riksdag in 2014, and in 2018 became deputy chairperson of the Left Party.

 On 3 February 2020, Dadgostar announced that she would be running for leader of her party following the resignation of Jonas Sjöstedt.
 In late September 2020, Dadgostar was officially nominated as the party's new leader, and on 31 October she was elected leader of the Left Party.

 In mid-June 2021, she threatened to seek a vote of no-confidence in Stefan Löfven's premiership after the government announced its intention to relax rent control laws in Sweden.

-On 15 June, she issued a 48-hour ultimatum to the government to either withdraw its plans or have the Left Party withdrawing from the governing coalition.
+On 15 June, she issued a 48-hour ultimatum to the government to either withdraw its plans or have the Left Party withdraw from the governing coalition.
 Dadgostar followed through, resulting in a chamber vote where the Riksdag voted Löfven out of power.

 Personal life

-She has been in relationship with Martin Westergren since 2015, with whom she has one daughter.
+She has been in a relationship with Martin Westergren since 2015, with whom she has one daughter.